CodingGagan/markdown_test/install-and-configure/advanced-configuration/network-costs-configuration.md

 ## Overview

-The network costs DaemonSet is an optional utility that gives Kubecost more detail to attribute costs to the correct pods.
+The network costs DaemonSet is an optional utility that gives nOps more detail to attribute costs to the correct pods.

-When `networkCost` is enabled, Kubecost gathers pod-level network traffic metrics to allocate network transfer costs to the pod responsible for the traffic.
+When `networkCost` is enabled, nOps gathers pod-level network traffic metrics to allocate network transfer costs to the pod responsible for the traffic.

-See this doc for more detail on [network cost allocation methodology](/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md).
+See this doc for more detail on [network cost allocation methodology](/using-nOps/navigating-the-nOps-ui/cost-allocation/network-allocation.md).

 The network costs metrics are collected using a DaemonSet (one pod per node) that uses source and destination detail to determine egress and ingress data transfers by pod and are classified as internet, cross-region and cross-zone.